microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options.md

 ## Related

-- Setting compiler options in [`tsconfig.json`](/docs/handbook/tsconfig-json.html) files.
+- Every option is fully explained in the [TSConfig Reference](/tsconfig).
-- Setting compiler options in [MSBuild projects](/docs/handbook/compiler-options-in-msbuild.html).
+- Learn how to use a [`tsconfig.json`](/docs/handbook/tsconfig-json.html) files.
-- There's also out the [TSConfig Reference](/tsconfig).
+- Learn how to work in an [MSBuild project](/docs/handbook/compiler-options-in-msbuild.html).